Filip1402/Stylo/README.md

 ## Architecture and microservices

-Application is composed of 2 parts:
+Application is composed of 3 parts:
 <ul>
   <li> Web app frontend: the main UI of the app</li>
+   <li> Native android app: MVP version of web app that has modular login and registration that was required by FOI</li>
    <li> Backend: which contains 4 microservices</li>
 </ul>